Amorano/ComfyUI-HotReloadHack/README.md

 `HOTRELOAD_DEBOUNCE_TIME`

 float value for the number of seconds the event should be reset if multiple reloads are requested.
-The minimum ofr this value is 1 second.
+The minimum for this value is 1 second.

 ## Examples